ArtSabintsev/Cognac-Sublime/README.md

 ### Specific Rules
 - Keywords, which are pink, should always be bolded.
-- Documentation Keywords, which are light-gray, should always be bolded.

 ## Installation Instructions
 - Go to **Preferences > Browse Packages...**